Demographic history of Syrmia: 1495

-In 1495, the area of Syrmia had a mixed population of Croats, Hungarians and Serbs.
+In 1495, the area of Syrmia had a mixed population of Croats, Hungarians, and Serbs.

 1857

 According to the census from 1857, 59.4% of population of the part of Syrmia under civil administration and 63.2% of population of the part of Syrmia under military administration (Petrovaradin regiment) were ethnic Serbs.
-The second largest ethnic group were Croats, while other ethnic groups were Germans, Hungarians, etc.
+The second largest ethnic group were Croats, while other ethnic groups included Germans, Hungarians, etc.

 1910

-According to the census from 1910, the population of the Syrmia region (Syrmia county) numbered 414,234 inhabitants, including:
+According to the 1910 census, the population of the Syrmia region (Syrmia county) numbered 414,234 inhabitants, including: